 The Ohio Supercomputer Center leads strategic research activities of vital interest to the State of Ohio, the nation and the world community, leveraging the exceptional skills and knowledge of an in-house research staff specializing in the fields of supercomputing, computational science, data management, biomedical applications and a host of emerging disciplines.

 The Ohio Supercomputer Center is a statewide resource that provides supercomputing services and computational science expertise to Ohio university researchers as well as Ohio industries.
-OSC has provided these services for over twenty years, and in fiscal year 2011 we estimate that Ohio researchers that use OSC have won over $140M of research funding for Ohio — a return on investment of 24:1.
+OSC has provided these services for over twenty five years.

 Our vision is to be a national center that drives research and development in computational science and the applications of supercomputing, and thus be a strategic transformative force behind Ohio’s new economy: by empowering Ohio researchers to new innovations and discoveries that will lead to new products, businesses and services; by partnering with Ohio industries to use supercomputing and computational science as a competitive force; and, in collaboration with Ohio’s colleges and universities, in educating Ohio’s workforce in the key skills required for future jobs.
 The plan to realize our vision leverages the significant investments that have already been made by the Third Frontier Program.
 Specifically, the plan concentrates on the key areas of Advanced Materials, Biosciences and Energy/Environment and requires investments for additional technical capabilities, expertise to assist industrial clients, and staff to initiate new workforce training activities.
 In combination with existing programs across the state in these areas, these investments can be leveraged to position Ohio as the world leader, serving as an attractor for the brightest minds and most innovative firms to move to the state.